nark3d/LaravelZendSearch/README.md

 * Scheduled optimisation out of the box
 * Tidy up of the unit tests, they're a bit messy at the moment
 * Option passthrough added for Wildcard, Phrase, Fuzzy
+* Add in highlighting options
+* Work on an efficient "offset" mechanism to go with the limit

 ## Disclaimer